pgsfredda/inform6-parser-js-emulator/README.md

 1. use always a single apostrophe couple to delimit a token (i.e. `'noun', 'prep'`)
 1. add an internal quotation mark couple to delimit a specific string token (i.e. `'"score"'`)
-1. if you define more patterns for the same words in a single verb definition, put first the longest definition.
+1. if you define more patterns for the same words in a single verb definition, put first the longest and more accurate definition.
 The more precise comes first
 ```js
 {
     words: ['prendi', 'trasporta', 'afferra', 'raccogli'],